jack-avery/rasbot/modules/README.md

 # Module Configs
 </div>

 Some modules use a config to store parameters on how they should work.
 Modules that use a config store it under `userdata/[your Twitch ID]/modules`.
-By default, the only configs in here will be for `cmdadd` and `prefix`.
+By default, the only configs in here will be for `cmd` and `prefix`.

 It's recommended you look at the module (it will have the same name in `modules`, just with the `.py` suffix, or given **Type** "Python File" by Windows) in your text editor of choice to see a better description of each option before changing anything.